subhero24/react-routing/README.md

 When creating the router, you could also pass an options object as the first argument.
 The following options can be used:

--   path: the initial path of the router, defaults to the browser's current location.
+-   location: the initial location of the router, defaults to the browser's current location.
 Can be used for server side rendering, to set the path to the location of the incoming request.
 -   base: the part of the location pathname that should not be included in the path matching.
 Can be used if you want your application in a subroute without changing your router paths.

 ## Advanced